embrajs/reactivity/README.md

 </details>

 <details>
-<summary>Zero-cost ownership model.
+<summary>🛡️ Zero-cost ownership model.
 Type-safe lifecycle management.</summary>

 In practice, one of the biggest problems we face with reactivity libraries is the lifecycle management of reactive values. `@embra/reactivity` provides a zero-cost ownership model that allows you to create reactive values with explicit ownership.